ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 These are links to all of the necessary programs and resources for the SDR ground station along with instructions on how to install them.

+### RF Connections

+Communicating with the GNU Radio flowgraph over RF can be done with either a TT&C board running OpenLST firmware or a TT&C breakout board running SmartRF Studio 7 firmware.

-### OpenLST TT&C Board
+#### OpenLST TT&C Board

-Set up the TT&C board to be used with the GNU Radio flowgraph.
+Set up the TT&C board with OpenLST firmware to be used with the GNU Radio flowgraph.

-Plug the USB/serial cable from your computer into Uart1 on the TT&C board.
+Plug the USB/serial cable from your computer into UART1 on the TT&C board.
 Plug the USB mini-B cable from your computer into the CC Debugger and connect the CC Debugger to the TT&C board as is pictured below.

 <div align="center">